 Emotionally centered, verbally communicative, articulate,trustworthy,patient,accessible, down to earth and I’m pretty good at spelling.

-Alternatively, I teach Men and Women skills and techniques as well as "situational awareness", necessary for "urban" survival in any situation.
+Alternatively, I teach Men and Women the skills and techniques and most importantly "situational awareness", necessary for "urban" survival in any situation.

-Be it an earthquake in lower Manhattan, a potential hurricane hitting lower Manhattan, a vast power outage lasting for several, or up to many weeks, a Male or Female intent on doing physical damage to you, or the next terror attack.
+Be it an earthquake in lower Manhattan, a potential hurricane hitting lower Manhattan (WIT: Sandy), a vast power outage lasting for several, or up to many weeks, a Male or Female intent on doing physical damage to you, or the next terror attack.

 It's you that must be "responsible and knowledgeable" for taking care of (saving) yourself and/or your family.

 My personal suggestion for every Woman living in NYC no matter your age: carry these 3 items with you when you leave your apt/house:

 #1.
 The 'Windstorm' whistle: which can be found on Ebay or Amazon for 5 dollars (can save your life, also handy when calling a cab) http://www.stormwhistles.com/quickfacts.html#q5

 As low as 8 or 9 dollars on Ebay.

 #3.
 A small palm size powerful flashlight is a MUST, preferably with a strobe mode: Olight S10R II (11% off with code: spookiness)

 Don't be naive, you don't want to wind up being the "Gazelle at the watering hole".